kane-armstrong/firestore-hello-world/README.md

 ## Setup

-I created a Firebase project, a Firestore database on said project, exported the Firebase Admin SDK credentials (Project Settings > Service accounts), base64 encoded the exported json, copied that into appsettings.json, then hit run.
+I created a Firebase project, a Firestore database on said project, exported the Firebase Admin SDK credentials (Project Settings > Service accounts), base64 encoded the exported json, and copied that into appsettings.json.
-For the client I ran `dotnet run Client <base64 string>`

 ## Usage